Northwest Indiana Wrongful Death Attorneys

 - Funeral costs

-The Theodoros & Rooth, P.C. wrongful death attorneys in Merrillville take these factors into consideration when filing a lawsuit.
+The wrongful death attorneys of Theodoros & Rooth, P.C., in Merrillville, take these factors into consideration when filing a lawsuit.
 If the opposing party does not offer a settlement that adequately addresses all your losses, we go to court to pursue the compensation you deserve.

 In order for a wrongful death lawsuit to be successful, you must be able to prove the following: